saltict/availproject.github.io/docs/glossary.md

 ## Scalability

 Scalability within Avail pertains to the capacity to augment the volume of data disseminated by the chain, ensuring that the experience of its participants and users remains unaffected.
 Avail achieves this by adopting a modular approach, taking DA off-chain, which allows the main network to primarily focus on execution.
 This modular design facilitates the individual optimization of key constructs, enabling each component to be scaled according to its unique requirements.

+## Session

+In Substrate's framework, a session refers to a specific duration during which a fixed set of validators operate.
+Validators can enter or exit the set only at the transition between sessions.

 ## Settlement